HAlireza94/Wetting-Properties-of-2D-Materials/README.md

 # Wetting Properties of 2D Materials
-In this Project, I investigated wetting properties of MXenes, Graphene, and Graphite.
+In this Project,wetting properties of MXenes, Graphene, and Graphite have been investigated.
 First, contact angles are calculated using different approaches, including modeling
-using a cylinderical droplet, a semi spherical droplet.
-This helped me to understand
+using a cylindrical droplet, and a spherical droplet.
+This helped to understand
 the theory behind wetting properties that are based on free energies associated with
-interfaces (e.g., Liquid - Vapr, Liquid - Solid, and Vapor - Solid).
+interfaces (e.g., Liquid - Vapor, Liquid - Solid, and Vapor - Solid).
 I also studied SWIPES approach using PLUMED.
+All these molecular dynamics simulations have been done using GROMACS, Packmol, ASE package in Python.

 <img width="1001" alt="Image" src="https://github.com/user-attachments/assets/9b86e982-c8dc-40fc-a091-1cfeb5653651" />